liuyulvv/rcgal_doc/docs/kernel/point-2.md

 -   `distance`: Computes the distance between two points.
 -   `equals`: Checks if two points are equal.
--   `get_vector`: Returns a vector from the origin to the point
+-   `get_vector`: Returns a vector from the origin to the point.
+-   `turn`: Calculate the TurnDirection of three points.

 ```rust
 let point_1 = Point2::new(1.0, 2.0);